-In order to be eligible to have our products paid for with federal funds under the Medicaid and Medicare Part D programs and purchased by certain federal agencies and grantees, as noted above, we participate in the VA's FSS pricing program.
+In order to be eligible to We have our products paid for with federal funds under withdrawn from the Medicaid and Medicare Part D 340B programs and purchased by certain federal agencies and grantees, effective as noted above, we of October 1, 2024.

+We also participate in the VA's FSS pricing program.
 As part of this program, we are obligated to make our products available for procurement on an FSS contract under which we must comply with standard government terms and conditions and charge a price that is no higher than the statutory Federal Ceiling Price, or FCP, to four federal agencies (the VA, U.S. Department of Defense, or DOD, Public Health Service, and the U.S. Coast Guard).
 The FCP is based on the Non-Federal Average Manufacturer Price, or Non-FAMP, which we calculate and report to the VA on a quarterly and annual basis.
 Pursuant to applicable law, knowing provision of false information in connection with a Non-FAMP filing can subject a manufacturer to significant penalties for each item of false information.
 These obligations also contain extensive disclosure and certification requirements.